 Recent studies on rats indicate that almonds due to their fiber content appear to protect against colon cancer.
 Apart from the fiber, the bitterness of the skin gives medicinal benefits.
 Soaking it overnight improves their digestibility and increases the nutrient content of the nuts.

 Bitter almonds have anti-cancer compounds like amygdaline; but their consumption should not exceed one or two kernels.

 Almonds, peanuts and walnuts offer an important amino acid called arginine.
 The amino acid slows down the development of tumors and cancer and bolsters the immune defenses by enhancing the activity of the thymus gland, which produces killer T cells.
 They are particularly helpful for those who suffer from suppressed immune systems and AIDS.

-While arginine activates the release of insulin, its deficiency can cause glucose intolerance.
 One of collagen’s components is arginine, which helps rebuild bones, tendons and connective tissue and speeds scar healing.
 The amino acid retains the elasticity of skin, blood vessels and arteries, enhancing blood flow; regulating hypertension and slowing the ageing process.

 Traditionally, almonds relieve cough; break up phlegm and lubricate the intestines to prevent constipation.
 Almond oil massage is recommended to nourish and soften skin and hair.

 Increase you almond intake with 180 natural protein superfood.